 There isn’t a group near me – can I start one?

-If you are interested in opening a new group, you will need to form a team of three and all Volunteers must have been bereaved by suicide for 2 years or more.
+If you are interested in opening a new group, you will need to form a team of three facilitators (national office can support you in finding other volunteers in your area) and all facilitators must have been bereaved by suicide for 2 years or more.
 We can offer you advice about attracting new volunteers, setting up and publicising new groups.
 If you don’t feel that this is for you, then consider supporting our helpline or email services or you could support us through publicity and fundraising.

 Do I have to be a trained counsellor?